feelixs/find-song/README.md

-*the find-song bot is currently offline*

 **find-song: Music recognition for Reddit**

-Ever seen a Reddit post playing a fire song that you want to hear more of?

-Simply mention u/find-song in the comments of a post, and he'll grab the audio playing in the post's link and reply with any detected song.
+Mention u/find-song in the comments of a post to find the song playing in it.

 ![image](/images/findsong1.JPG)